-The Pentium 4 processor in the 775-land package uses six voltage identification signals, VID[5:0], to support automatic selection of power supply voltages.
+The Pentium 4 processor uses six voltage identification signals, VID[5:0], to support automatic selection of power supply voltages.
 Table 2-2 specifies the voltage level corresponding to the state of VID[5:0].
 A '1' in this table refers to a high voltage level and a '0' refers to low voltage level.
 If the processor socket is empty (VID[5:0] = x11111), or the voltage regulation circuit cannot supply the voltage that is requested, it must disable itself.
-See the Voltage Regulator Down (VRD) 10.1 Design Guide For Desktop LGA775 Socket for more details.
+See the Voltage Regulator Down (VRD) 10.1 Design Guide for Desktop LGA775 Socket for more details.

-Power source characteristics must be guaranteed to be stable when the supply to the voltage regulator is stable.
+Power source characteristics must be guaranteed to be stable whenever the supply to the voltage regulator is stable.

 The LL_ID[1:0] lands are used by the platform to configure the proper loadline slope for the processor.
-LL_ID[1:0] = 00 for the Pentium 4 processor in the 775-land package.
+LL_ID[1:0] = 00 for the Pentium 4 processor.

-The VTT_SEL land is used by the platform to configure the proper V{TT} voltage level for the processor.
-VTT_SEL = 1 for the Pentium 4 processor in the 775-land package.
+The VTT_SEL land is used by the platform to configure the proper V{TT} voltage level for the processor. $VTT_SEL = 1$ for the Pentium 4 processor.

 The GTLREF_SEL signal is used by the platform to select the appropriate chipset GTLREF level.
-GTLREF_SEL = 0 for the Pentium 4 processor in the 775-land package.
+GTLREF_SEL = 0 for the Pentium 4 processor.